19th of April Movement: Armed activity

 The M-19's history may be divided into two parts: the first was a failed armed revolutionary struggle during the early to mid-1980s, while the second was a relatively constructive reincorporation into civil society and political life during the late 1980s and early 1990s.

 Theft of Bolívar's sword

 Among the actions performed by the M-19, some significant events stand out.
-In a highly symbolic action, the M-19 stole one of the swords of Simon Bolivar from a museum in 1974, an event which was used by the group to symbolize what they called a civilian uprising against a regime perceived as unjust.
-M-19 promised to return the sword by 18 December 1990, the 160th anniversary of Bolivar's death.
+In a highly symbolic action, the M-19 stole one of the swords of Simón Bolívar from the Quinta de Bolívar museum in 1974, an event which was used by the group to symbolize what they called a civilian uprising against a regime perceived as unjust.
+M-19 promised to return the sword by 18 December 1990, the 160th anniversary of Bolívar's death.
 But the organization was unable to keep its pledge and was forced to admit it was no longer in possession of the sword.
 However, in 1991, M-19 would eventually return the sword.